u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/purchase/products/uom.rst

 .. image:: uom/uom-new-category.png
    :align: center
-   :alt: Create a new units of measure category in Odoo Purchase
+   :alt: Create a new units of measure category in Thrive Bureau ERP Purchase

 The next step is to create the two units of measures.
 To do so, go to :menuselection:`Configuration --> Units of Measure`.